It’s never been more possible for YOU to become a filmmaker.

 It will also help them estimate realistic costs for production and evaluate how realistic a film’s budget is.
 In other words – can they trust your business plan and expect to see a return on investment?

-Create a Realistic Budget & Business Plan
+Create a Budget & Business Plan

 Sometimes, people of passion have dispensable money.
 But, more often, people with money are people who like numbers.
 You need to treat your filmmaking venture like a startup business.